 This script creates the "Energy Reports" for BMON Building Monitoring applications.
-It is meant to be run periodically; it is currently run once per day at 3 am and utilizes an AWS EC2 server to run the script.
+It is meant to be run periodically; it is currently run once per day at 3 am.
 The script is generally configured to store the final produced reports in an web-accessible AWS S3 bucket, which is then accessed by the BMON application to allow users to view the reports.
 The 'ENERGY_REPORTS_URL' in the BMON settings file points at the URL of the S3 bucket.

 Reports are generated by running Jupyter Notebooks that produce the graphs, tables, and text that make up the report.
 Notebooks can be run at the "building" level or the "organziation" level.
 A Building notebook is run for every building on a BMON server.
 Organization notebooks are run for each Organization.
 The report notebooks are stored in Git repositories along with some additional configuration information that indicates which BMON sites to run reports against.
 Here is an example of a Git repository that contains suitable Jupyter Notebooks and configuration info.

 The configuration of this